chaseruskin/legoHDL/ROADMAP.md

 - [ ] create default as a visible profile? within profiles directory or embed it

 - [ ] document `profile` command with `help`

+- [ ] use `new` command with profile flag to create a new profile ?

 - [ ] allow del command to delete a profile
 - [ ] allow config command to load a new profile